jbukoski/PotentialNaturalRegeneration/README.md

 (fig. S8C)."
 (Global restoration opportunities in tropical rainforest landscapes")

-**Some other points**
-* :question: Try to build agriculture, pasturelands, road, urban areas, forest (natural regeneration and etc) at the lowest resolution to build it.
-* To use the same map from the global prioritization (Bernardo's paper).
-* Check if we could use data from this new paper in Science.
-* :black_square_button: the scale of the focal window size: it will be somewhere in the 0.5-2km radius range (yet to be determined exactly).

-I think all the rest of the variables we could process as pixel data (no focal windows).
-What do you think?

 #### Points-based:
-* the identify of the country/territory within which the pixel falls [GADM](https://gadm.org/data.html)
+1. the identify of the country/territory within which the pixel falls [GADM](https://gadm.org/data.html)
-* the identify of the biome, ecoregion and province within which the pixel falls.
+1. the identify of the biome, ecoregion and province within which the pixel falls.
 Most current data from Ecorregions (2017), originally from Olson.
-* the identity of the continent within which the pixel falls. :question:
+1. the identity of the continent within which the pixel falls. :question:
-* the lat and lon of each point;
+1. the lat and lon of each point;
-* does the pixel fall within a protected area?
+1. does the pixel fall within a protected area?
 (And perhaps the type of protected area, if the global protected area dataset has multiple levels that might be related to forest regeneration.
 For example, some times of protected status may still allow some level of forestry). https://www.protectedplanet.net/ (:question: **How should I ideintify protection type? by category?
 0/1?**)
-* Elevation: I don't think we need a focal window, just use the pixel value.
+1. Elevation: I don't think we need a focal window, just use the pixel value.
 **Slope I did not include a buffer because we want the information at the point with natural regeneration or without natural regeneration, so we need the data at the point only.**

+**Some other points**
+* :question: Try to build agriculture, pasturelands, road, urban areas, forest (natural regeneration and etc) at the lowest resolution to build it.
+* :black_square_button: To use the same map from the global prioritization (Bernardo's paper).
+* :black_square_button: Check if we could use data from this new paper in Science.
+* :black_square_button: the scale of the focal window size: it will be somewhere in the 0.5-2km radius range (yet to be determined exactly).

 ### About buffers
 1.1.
 Buffers.
 I have changed all buffers to 2 km.
 For forest data we will do it buffers for 500m, 1 km and 2 km.
 I removed buffer needs for data with coarse resolution, for example 10 km.